In this article:

 In this tutorial, we demonstrate the Excel photo list import.
 Click here to learn about alternative ways to load photos.

 - Browse to .\PhotoMesh7.7.0 - Quick Start Tutorial\Photos\Frederick.xlsx and then click Open.
-The photos are loaded into the project and and the photo collections are listed in the Project Tree.
-Information about individual photos in a collection is available from the Item List.
+The photos are loaded into the project and and the photo collections are listed in the Collections - Item list.
+Information about individual photos in a collection is available from the Photos - Item list.
 The Item List displays a list of all the items in the currently selected Project Tree group, and information about each item.
 The default location for the List panel is under the 3D Window.

 Project Tree and Item List after the Photo Import